 Certain investments can adjust with inflation.
 However, any investment comes with an inherent risk, something that should always be considered in regards to retirement plans.

-Be sure to consult with your financial advisor before making any investment decisions.
+Be sure to consult with your financial professional before making any investment decisions.

 A Change in Lifestyle